Juan Soto joins Mickey Mantle in elite club with feat first achieved in 1901

 New York Yankees outfielder Juan Soto has entered the record books once again.
 With the Yankees' 14-4 victory over the Philadelphia Phillies, Soto has played the most number of games while reaching base safely over three times.
-This feat puts Juan Soto in the same club as Mickey Mantle, who set the record in 1901.
+This feat puts Juan Soto in the same club as the legendary Mickey Mantle.

+Mantle holds the record with 260 games, while Soto has notched 248.

 Juan Soto's record game